blockfirm/pine-payment-server/README.md

 ## Setting up the database

-You can use any database of MariaDB (recommended), MySQL, SQLite, Postgres, and MS SQL.
+You can use any database of PostgreSQL (recommended), MySQL, SQLite, MariaDB, and MS SQL.

 ### Create a new database

 Once you have installed the database server you need to create a new database.
-This is how you can do it with MariaDB:
+This is how you can do it with Postgres:

 ```
+$ sudo su - postgres
-$ mysql -uroot
+$ psql
 > CREATE DATABASE pine_payment_server;
 ```